-The School-Age Associate Director (AD) is a training position, reserved for those working toward the position of Site Director.
+The Associate Director (AD) is a training position, reserved for those working toward the position of Site Director.
 Associate Directors are responsible for learning and assisting in the general administration and operations of assigned program sites, according to the Children's Choice mission, philosophy and standard of quality.
-The AD will assist in the development of program activities and environments that are models of quality.
-The AD will also be the model caregiver, providing supervision and care for school-age children through a caring, positive, authoritative relationship.
+The role of the AD is to serve the needs of the caregivers in addition to the needs of the children.
+The AD will assist in the development of top-quality environments, relationships, and experiences.
+The AD will also be the model caregiver, providing supervision and care for school-age children through caring, positive relationships.